Christian-TUM-Makerspace/Tissue-Culture-Rotator_-_repair-and-OD_measuring/README.md

 ## Introduction

-The main purpose of this project is to repair a ... device...
+The main purpose of this project is to repair a new brunswick scientific rotator tc7.
 It is a makerspace student project.

 Only the old electric motor of the ... is defective.
 It is replaced by a stepper motor.